Trust Scorecard methodology

 Scope is deliberately narrow

-The Trust Scorecard scores registry-published signals — provenance, transparency, stability, connectivity, freshness for MCPs; provenance, activation quality, determinism, discoverability, freshness for skills.
+The Trust Scorecard scores registry-published signals: provenance, transparency, stability, connectivity, and freshness for MCPs; provenance, activation quality, determinism, discoverability, and freshness for skills.
 It does not scan code, audit runtime behaviour, or check for CVEs.

 Score → grade